Pumpapa/minimalmagic/content/TRS/MinimalMagic.md

 > **Lists**
 > Lists are mutable sequences, typically used to store collections of homogeneous items (where the precise degree of similarity will vary by application).

 This description leans on a significant amount of tacit knowledge or at least knowledge that is explained elsewhere.
-For instance, 'sequences' are a built-in type that is defined in terms of an API which uses concepts of the underlying implementation language (macro's, pointers).
+For instance, 'sequences' are a built-in type that is defined in terms of an API which uses concepts of the underlying implementation language (macros, pointers).

 Seemingly, to fully understand Python lists, one needs to dive deep into the implementation and into other languages.
 In fact, this is not the case.
 Most programmers are highly effective using a much less refined mental model and only turn to the nitty details of the specs when they observe unexpected behavior.